-To help understand the underlying business performance, Corby uses certain Non-GAAP financial measures which Management believes are important supplemental measures of operating performance and highlight trends in the core business that may not otherwise be apparent when relying solely on GAAP financial measures.
+To help understand the underlying business performance, Corby uses certain Non-IFRS financial measures which Management believes are important supplemental measures of operating performance and highlight trends in the core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 Management believes that these measures allow for assessment of the Company's operating performance and financial condition on a basis that is more consistent and comparable between reporting periods.
-As a result of the acquisition of ABG and the technical requirement to fairly value assets acquired in a business combination under IFRS 3 "Business Combinations" finished goods inventory acquired was adjusted to its fair value at the acquisition date.
-This fair value adjustment has resulted in a charge to costs of goods sold of \$2.8 million in the three-month period ending September 3, 2023.
-These Non-GAAP financial measures exclude the costs related to the adjustment of ABG's inventory to its fair market value and are described as "Adjusted."
-Non-GAAP financial measures do not have any standardized meaning prescribed by GAAP and are therefore unlikely to be comparable to similar measures presented by other issuers.
-See the "Non-GAAP Financial Measures" section of this MD&A.
+As a result of the acquisition of ABG, finished goods inventory acquired was recorded at fair value as at the acquisition date, in accordance with IFRS 3, "Business Combinations".
+This fair value adjustment has resulted in a charge to costs of goods sold of \$3.0 million in the six-month period ending December 31, 2023 and \$0.2 million for the second quarter FY24.
+This quarter also saw several expenses incurred in relation to the acquisition of Ace, distributor transition and restructuring.
+These Non-IFRS financial measures exclude the costs related to the adjustment of ABG's inventory to its fair market value and are described as "Adjusted."
+Non-IFRS financial measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other issuers.
+See the "Non-IFRS Financial Measures" section of this MD&A.

-"Adjusted Earnings from Operations" is equal to earnings from operations before interest and taxes for the period adjusted to remove the costs incurred for business combination inventory fair value adjustments.
+"Adjusted Earnings from Operations" is equal to earnings from operations before interest and taxes for the period adjusted to remove the costs incurred for business combination inventory fair value adjustments, costs and termination fees related to distributor transitions and restructuring provisions.

-"Adjusted Net Earnings" is equal to net earnings for the period adjusted to remove the costs incurred for business combination inventory fair value adjustments, net of tax calculated using the effective tax rate.
+"Adjusted Net Earnings" is equal to net earnings for the period adjusted to remove the costs incurred for business combination inventory fair value adjustments, costs and termination fees related to distributor transitions and restructuring provisions, net of tax calculated using the effective tax rate.
 Adjusted net earnings per share and adjusted diluted net earnings per share are computed in the same way as basic net earnings per share and diluted net earnings per share, respectively.

-The following table presents selected key performance metrics of the Company for the three months ended September 30, 2023 and 2022 which should be read in conjunction with the financial statements of the Company.
+The following table presents selected key performance metrics of the Company for the three and six-months ended December 31, 2023 and 2022 which should be read in conjunction with the financial statements of the Company.